 People: And praise your Name for ever and ever.

-Leader: We pray for all faithful departed, especially remembering the Holy Innocents and all the saints, that they all will have a place in your eternal kingdom.
-We may remember other deceased loved ones and friends at this time.
+Leader: We pray for all faithful departed, especially remembering, Dorothy, and Robert, that they all will have a place in your eternal kingdom.
+Other deceased loved ones and friends may be mentioned at this time.

 Leader: Lord, let your loving-kindness be upon them;